 You will have to pay a deposit.
 The amount depends on the car you want to lease, but you can pay between £200 and £1000.
 Then there’s also a service charge of between £100 and £200.
 You can also make voluntary payments for other insurances.

 You have a brand new car to drive.
-When your contract is up you can get one and pick up another new car.
-You shouldn’t have to pay any repair bills for faults which occur during the warranty period.
+When your contract is up you can just go and pick up another new car.
+You shouldn’t have to pay any repair bills for faults that occur during the warranty period.
 Great eh?
 But wait.
 Now we’ll go through the disadvantages.
 It’s a much longer list.
 Read it carefully.

 The car is never yours although you are responsible for it.
 When you hand it back it must be in good condition.
 You will have to repair any interior damage or exterior bumps and scratches.

 Your contract will have mileage restrictions.
 You can choose your mileage, but the more miles you want, the more the car will cost you.
 If you choose the standard mileage you might have to stop taking long road trips.
 Or you’ll have to watch your mileage carefully.
 That could a pain.
 If you exceed your mileage limit you’ll have to pay the leasing company when your contract is up.
 Extra mileage is normally charged on a pence per mile basis.
 The amount depends on the car you’ve leased.
 Typically, charges are anything between 3p and 10p a mile.
 Premium cars charge more.
 BMW, for example, is 50p a mile.